Strajk/words-unknown/README.md

 - Click on highlighted words to add them to the dictionary
   - If the highlight is part of the link, hold <kbd>cmd</kbd> key while clicking to open the link instead of adding the word.
   - Hold the <kbd>d</kbd> key while clicking to open the dictionary instead of adding the word.
+  - Click again on an added word to remove it from dictionary

 ### Features (and future futures)